Chart Color Schemes

 Aberglasslyn shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's university qualification rate is 14.2%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 14.2%, significantly lower than NSW's average of 32.2%.
+This disparity presents both challenges and opportunities for targeted educational initiatives.
 Bachelor degrees are the most common at 10.4%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.6%).
-Trade and technical skills are prominent, with 46.3% of residents aged 15+ holding vocational credentials – advanced diplomas (10.9%) and certificates (35.4%).
+Vocational credentials are prevalent, with 46.3% of residents aged 15+ holding them - advanced diplomas account for 10.9% while certificates make up 35.4%.

-Educational participation is high, with 33.1% of residents currently enrolled in formal education.
-This includes 13.2% in primary education, 8.0% in secondary education, and 3.8% pursuing tertiary education.
+Educational participation is high at 33.1%, including 13.2% in primary education, 8.0% in secondary education, and 3.8% pursuing tertiary education.

 Frequently Asked Questions - Education